renovatebot/renovate/docs/usage/self-hosted-configuration.md

 };
 ```

-Each setting can be specified in the two formats available `flagName` or `flagName=value`.
+Each setting can be specified in the format`flagName=value`.

 Read [Self-Hosted Experimental Flags](./self-hosted-experimental.md) for the full list of flags supported by Renovate.